Is LPBW’s Amy Roloff’s Family Thanksgiving Photo Evidence That Jacob Has Proposed To Girlfriend Isabel Rock?

 In this particular case, it appears that Amy’s photo and caption, combined with a photo and caption from her daughter in law Tori, has led some to conclude that Jacob Roloff and his girlfriend Isabel are preparing to take the next step in their relationship.

 My people… the Roloff boys really know how to pick ’em.
 I love the holidays and how they bring us all together!
-Love you sisters and MIL! ???? #seestorsfolife
+Love you sisters and MIL!???? #seestorsfolife

 A post shared by Tori Roloff (@toriroloff) on